-A variety of explanations are consistent with the under- and overrevision of forecasts at the average (b > 0) and individual level $(\beta < 0)$, respectively, observed in the data.
-On balance, these explanations can be separated into two classes.
-First, agency-based explanations in which the assumption of mean-squared error loss is replaced, while the assumption of rational information use is maintained.
+At a general level, there are two classes of potential explanations for the observed predictability of individual forecast errors.
+First, agency-based explanations in which the assumption of mean-squared error loss is replaced, so that optimal forecasts do not correspond to conditional expectations.
 And second, behavioral explanations that keep the assumption of mean-squared error loss but allow for non-rational uses of information.
-In this section, we show how several of the most prominent of such explanations are nevertheless inconsistent with the documented over- and underreaction to public information $(\delta \leq 0)$.
+In this section, we show that, although a variety of models are consistent with under- and overrevision of forecasts at the average (b > 0) and individual level $(\beta < 0)$, respectively, neither can simultaneously account for both over- and underreaction to public information $(\delta \leq 0)$.